harisskazmi/ICT171-Art-Gallery/documents/SSL Steup.md

 ---

-We are going to obtain our free SSL certificate from Let's Encrypt
+We are going to obtain our free SSL certificate from Let's Encrypt.

 ## Prerequisites:

 - You already have a web server created and are connected to it
-- You have used apache web server to create your website
+- You have used an Apache web server to create your website
 - You have purchased and set up DNS

 ---